nthoang96/rust-practice/README.md

 `rustup`

-> a command line tool for managin Rust version and associated tools.
+> a command line tool for managing Rust version and associated tools.

 Updating
 `rustup update`